 In a systematic way by ensuring that employees and managers make agreements and follow up on agreements during the year.

-This page contains tools which can be used to conduct a good development dialogue with your employees.
-You can also download the complete SDD guide.
+This page contains tools to conduct a good development dialogue with your employees.

 To conduct a quality SDD which has meaning and impact requires that the employee and the manager make an effort to conduct a dialogue that focuses on the future and on development.